sws2apps/organized-about/README.md

 This webpage is currently available in `English` and a few other languages.
 If you'd like to view the page in your language, feel free to help by translating it on our [Crowdin project](https://crowdin.com/project/organized) page.
 The `About Organized website` fodler contains all the strings for this website.
 Some strings have a maximum character limit due to space constraints.
 In such cases, feel free to rephrase sentences and words while keeping the original idea intact.

 ### Want to contribute?
 All the contributions are higly welcome and appreciated.
-We mostly need contribution assistance with the [Organized app](https://github.com/sws2apps/organized-app) itself, but if you have any ideas or suggestions regarding this website, feel free to share and contribute!
+While we primarily need assistance with contributions to the [Organized app](https://github.com/sws2apps/organized-app) itself, we're open to any ideas or suggestions you may have regarding this website.
+Feel free to share and contribute!